usgs/earthquake-detection-formats/README.md

 creator/source of a pick, correlation, or detection.

 ## Supported Languages:
-Currently a library written in C++11, and a Java 1.7 jar file exist to generate and parse these formats.
+Currently a library written in C++11, a Java 1.7 jar file, and a Python 3.6 implementation exist to generate and parse these formats.

 Getting Started
 =====